 Yes, AET is a complicated subject.
 With a balance of theoretical instruction and hands on labs it is easier to understand.
 It will require some time to memorize and study schematic symbols, formulas, and laws.
 A good math aptitude also makes it easier to grasp the subject matter.In todays economy is electronics a good career choice?

 Very little homework is given.
 What is suggested is to study a few times a week independently.
-20 to 30 minutes should be sufficient.
-This time should be used to review notes, formulas, and handouts.
+20 to 30 minutes should be sufficient. this time should be used to review notes, formulas, and handouts.
 Test are normally given at the end of every unit which is approximately every week.
+It is also recomended that students watch 1 to 2 hours of educational YouTube videos pretaining to the topics they are studying.